 Your artworks usually show pretty girls with big eyes and your works most of the time have a surprising detail.
 How did you create this style and where do you get your inspiration from?

 My style is inﬂuenced by the art of my husband because at the beginning I helped him and I saw how he did it.
 All his visual works passed through my eyes.
 We always speak about art, we analyze our results, we discuss our experiments.

 Probably all portraits I have painted are mirrors reﬂecting my inner world in diﬀerent interpretations.
 Inspiration is everywhere in the world around me.

 I do!
-Before my mural artist career I was passionate about fashion.
-I had specific point of view on fashion and I even had my own street style clothes brand.
+Before my mural artist career, I was passionate about fashion.
+I had a specific point of view on fashion and I even had my own street style clothing brand.
 I produced clothes collaborating with some artists and organized photoshoots.
 I enjoyed this process a lot!
-Unfortunately I have postponed this creative business indefinitely when we moved to US.
-But I would love to make it with a new energy.
+Unfortunately, I have postponed this creative business indefinitely when we moved to the US.
+But I would love to make it with new energy.
 My plan is to go studying fashion design.
-I am so glad I live in a right city.
-Definitely I would love to experiment with combination of art and fashion.
+I am so glad I live in the right city.
+Definitely I would love to experiment with a combination of art and fashion.

 You recently gave birth to a baby, how do you combine motherhood with your work?

 It’s a boy, his name is Max.
 As I said before it is not easy.
 Taking care of the baby is a joyful, interesting and somehow magical process.
-It’s a huge inspiration for me because my family is my everything .
-But most difficult part is to find a time for the art.
+It’s a huge inspiration for me because my family is my everything.
+But the most difficult part is to find time for art.
 I can only throw myself back into work late in the night.
 But there is always a way to combine.